 Senior "Ditch Day" - District 204 does not sanction a "Ditch Day" for seniors or any other students.
-Students who participate in this type of activity will be considered truant from school and will face disciplinary action.
+Students who participate in this type of activity will be considered truant from school and may face academic consequences and disciplinary action.

 DEFINITION OF ATTENDANCE TERMS